 Motor Vehicle Accident Attorneys Assisting Port St. Lucie Victims

 Single-vehicle collisions only involve one car, usually striking an inanimate object such as a pole or median.
 These types of accidents can lead to serious injuries for the drivers and passengers involved, especially when an impact is head-on.
+Car accident lawyers are there to help.
 Victims injured in a single-vehicle collision may think that they are without legal rights or options, since responsibility for such accidents is often assumed to be on the driver, who is sometimes the sole victim involved.
 However, other factors can contribute to causing this type of accident, and therefore, another party may be liable for the injuries sustained.
 The Port St. Lucie car accident lawyers at Donaldson & Weston assist people who have been injured in a single-vehicle collision with pursuing financial compensation from insurance companies or another liable party.
 If you have suffered an injury, or a loved one has been killed in a single-vehicle collision, contact our office today to see how we can help.

 Contributing Factors in Single-Vehicle Collisions